 For us, it’s about building a relationship with you or your child!

 While not every child needs Phase One Orthodontic care, they still need monitoring.

 Phase One consultations are complimentary.
 Monitoring your child’s growth and development is vital to ensure their oral health.
 It’s our job to be truthful and honest with you about how to proceed.
 Schedule a free consultation with us to learn more!

 You can read more about what your child’s first visit looks like by checking out this page.

-By coming in for a consultation, your Lawrence or Topeka, KS orthodontist can identify any current or developing alignment concerns, and then inform you about possible treatment options.
+By coming in for a consultation, your Topeka, KS orthodontist can identify any current or developing alignment concerns, and then inform you about possible treatment options.

 Your orthodontist will help you make this decision based on his recommendations and your child’s preferences.
 Following, the doctor will be there for you and your child every step of the way until the treatment is complete and the smile is corrected.